 Support poles should be PVC pipe at the point they directly support FCP wires.
 Steel or wood, set in the ground or concrete to provide base support, should convert to PVC for at least the last 18 inches (0.5 m) above steel or wood vertical supports if the FCP wires are mounted close or directly to the pole.

 Cap a PVC pipe that directly supports FCP wires, allowing for water exit at the bottom of the pipe.
 The bottom of the PVC pipe should be configured in a way which allows water exit but does not allow insects to enter.
 If the PVC slides over a pre-fabricated fence pole designed to be driven into the ground, leaving the bottom of the PVC pipe open and letting moisture soak into the dirt will work well.

 For spacers a solid top cap and a bottom cap with a 1/8 inch (3 mm) hole drilled in the center has worked well.

 Do not use electric fence wire supports that are directly mounted to tree trunks, wooden posts or fences.
 Dielectric material only an inch or two away from FCP wires can be very lossy.
-You can use these supports if they are fastened to PVC pipe deployed in the clear.
-Some prefer these supports to drilling holes in the PVC and threading wire through them.
+You can use these supports screwed into holes drilled in PVC pipe deployed in the clear.
+Some prefer these supports to threading the wire through holes drilled in the PVC.